hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

 </div>

-## Active Directory Lab on Azure
+### Active Directory Lab on Azure

 This project demonstrates how to set up a Windows Server Active Directory environment using Microsoft Azure.
-The lab involves provisioning a Domain Controller (DC), joining a client PC to the domain, configuring DNS, applying Group Policies, and testing folder sharing and security features.
+The lab involves provisioning a Domain Controller (DC) and a Client PC, joining the client to the domain, creating user accounts, and ensuring proper connectivity and remote access.

 ---